The Double-Burst Nature and Early Afterglow Evolution of Long GRB 110801A: SUMMARY AND DISCUSSION

 (ii) After the first burst, the {\it Swift}/XRT, {\it Swift}/BAT and OAO data were jointly fitted.
 We find that an additional Band component is required to account for the excess in the X-ray and $\gamma$-ray bands, and the optical emission can be attributed to a power-law component.
 Moreover, by constraining the power-law parameters based on the late-time afterglow data, we obtained a reasonable fit.
 This result indicates that the optical radiation likely originates from the afterglow of the first burst, whereas the X-ray and $\gamma$-ray emissions are more likely associated with the prompt emission of the second burst in the framework of synchrotron mechanism.

 (iii) Considering the transition from a normal rise($\sim t^{2.5}$) to a steep rise($\sim t^{6.5}$) observed in the WHITE and U bands, we adopt the scenario that both the RS and the FS contribute considerably to the afterglow at the early stage.
 Due to well-sampled data of the afterglow in the early phase, some physical parameters of RS and FS can be well constrained.
-The best fitted model shows that the UV/optical light curves are initially dominated by the RS and the FS takes over after $\sim T_0+378$\,s.
-From RS and FS modeling, we have the initial Lorentz factor $\Gamma_0$ $\sim$ 60, the half-opening angle $\theta_j \sim0.09$, isotropic kinetic energy $E_{\rm k,iso}\sim 10^{54.8}$ erg, and $\mathcal{R}_{B}=(\epsilon_{B,r}/\epsilon_{B,f})^{\frac{1}2{}}\approx 0.08$.
+The best fitted model shows that the UV/optical light curves are initially dominated by the RS and FS takes over after $\sim T_0+378$\,s.
+From RS and FS modeling, we have the initial Lorentz factor $\Gamma_0$ $\sim$ 60, the half-opening angle $\theta_j \sim0.09$, isotropic kinetic energy $E_{\rm k,iso}\sim 10^{54.8}$ erg, and $\mathcal{R}_{B}=(\epsilon_{B,r}/\epsilon_{B,f})^{\frac{1}2{}}\approx 0.8$.
+The posterior distributions of shock parameters like $E_{\rm k,iso}$ and $n_0$ tend to peak at the upper boundaries of their priors due to the degeneracy between $E_{\rm k,iso}$ and $n_0$ in afterglow modeling.
+Furthermore, the absence of radio-band observations for this burst from effectively constraint $n_0$.
+While these values are higher than those of typical long GRBs, we note that similar fitting behaviors—where $E_{\rm k,iso}$ and $n_0$ tend toward large values—have been reported in another two-shock event, GRB 240529A \citep{2024ApJ...976L..20S}.
+Regarding the reverse shock electron index $p_r$, the fitting result indeed hits the prior upper edge.
+This occurs because we excluded the X-ray data during the reverse-shock-dominated epoch, as we interpret this emission as an X-ray flare in the prompt emission phase.
+As a result, a few remaining optical data points are insufficient to tightly constrain $p_r$.

 In conclusion, with the broadband coverage and high temporal resolution of double-burst GRB 110801A, our analysis reveals that the pulse in the X-ray and $\gamma$-ray bands at approximately 320\,s originates from internal shocks of the sceond burst, while the rapid rise in the optical band originates from the external shock of the first burst and their parameters are constrained.